-Waylay provides a flexible orchestration platform for the IoT, with a strong focus on real-time data acquisition, orchestration and rule-based actuation.
-Complementary to real-time data processing, access to historical data for offline analytics has an important role in an overall IoT solution.
+Waylay provides a flexible orchestration platform for the IIoT, with a strong focus on real-time data acquisition, orchestration and rule-based actuation.
+Complementary to real-time data processing, access to historical data for offline analytics has an important role in an overall IIoT solution.
 We explained this in our previous blog post The hidden powers of IoT analytics.
 Part 1 – the data export, where we have also presented our related ETL-export service that provides time-series and metadata exports on a daily, weekly or monthly basis.

 Once you have the data export, you next need to get it into a professional data pipeline first and then perform the actual offline analysis.
 You can either rely on your internal resources for these two steps, or work with our data science team.